globewalldesk/Mastermind/planning.md

 - [x] Create header, footer, and main section.
 - [x] Use Pencil to sketch the board.
 - [x] Create a static design of the board HTML/CSS/Bootstrap.
-- [ ] PROGRESS: Study Bootstrap so you can make sure the main board looks good on phones.
-- [ ] Check your resources that all needed HTML tags etc. are there; validate.

 #### Input Pegs